• LG G6 Release Date: March 2017 (Korea) April 2017 (US, UK and Europe)

 LG’s flagship phones have, for the last few years, pinned their success on standout features.
-The LG G3 introduced quad-HD displays, the G4 shipped with quirky leather backs, while last year’s G5 went with a modular design.
+The LG G3 introduced quad-HD displays, the G4 shipped with quirky leather backs, and last year’s G5 went with a modular design.
 For the G6, LG is focusing on cramming a large display in a small body.

 The first thing you’ll notice about the LG G6 is its peculiar display.
-Like the Xiaomi MiMix – a China-only phone released in late 2016 – the screen here is stretched to nearly every corner of the device.
+Like the Xiaomi Mi Mix – a China-only phone released in late 2016 – the screen is stretched to nearly every corner of the device.

-To match the stretched display, the resolution here sits at 2880 x 1440 and it’s a lovely panel.
-Even though it’s not AMOLED, it delivers vivid colours and deep blacks.
-It’s the first phone with Dolby Vision support and like the dearly-departed Note 7, it’s HDR10-enabled too.
+To match the stretched display, the resolution here sits at 2,880 x 1,440 – and it’s a lovely panel.
+Even though it isn't AMOLED, it delivers vivid colours and deep blacks.
+It’s the first phone with Dolby Vision support and, like the dearly departed Note 7, it’s HDR10-enabled too.

 Related: What is HDR?